CAR: Conceptualization-Augmented Reasoner for Zero-Shot Commonsense Question Answering: Additional Explanations and Analyses

 $\bullet$ Conceptualization Augmentation: Augmenting the original commonsense knowledge in a CSKB with its conceptualizations to derive abstract commonsense knowledge.
 This knowledge is then synthesized into QA pairs, enabling the model to reason from a more generalized perspective.
 Without this component, abstract commonsense knowledge is not incorporated into the CSKB.
 Conceptualizations still remain as constraints for assisting QA pair synthesis, resulting in an approach that is similar to applying our proposed QA synthesis protocol directly to ATOMIC.

 $\bullet$ Concept-Constrained QA Synthesis: Constraining a question's distractors by ensuring that none of their head events share a common keyword or conceptualization with the question's keywords and conceptualizations.
 If this component is dropped, the constraint will be downgraded, and only no sharing of common keywords between the question and distractors will be restricted.
-This introduces abstract commonsense knowledge into the CSKB and uses the original distractor generation strategy for synthesizing QA pairs and training the model.
+This approach introduces abstract commonsense knowledge into the CSKB and uses the original distractor generation strategy for synthesizing QA pairs.

 We then train two batches of QA models, using RoBERTa-Large and DeBERTa-v3-Large as the backbone, by sequentially dropping the two components mentioned above one at a time.
 Their zero-shot performances on five commonsense QA benchmarks are reported in Table~\ref{tab:ablation_study}.
-From the results, we can see that both components play important roles in CAR, with CCQS being more effective on average.
+From the results, it is observed that both components play important roles in CAR, with CCQS being more effective on average.
 This underscores the significance of eliminating false negative distractors, and conceptualization proves to be a useful tool for achieving this objective in improving the QA model's overall performance.